 What happens on the Japanese New Year?

 The traditional Oshōgatsu or New Year Eve celebration in Japan is considered to be the most important holiday in Japan.
-You’ll find most businesses and shops to be closed from 1st January to 3rd January.
+Most businesses and shops will be closed from 1st January to 3rd January.

 Why is Japanese New Year so important?

-New Year is to the Japanese and Christmas is to Christians!
-It marks a time for celebration, spiritual association, and being close to one’s kins.
+New Year is to the Japanese, and Christmas is to Christians!
+It marks a time for celebration, spiritual association, and closeness to one’s kin.
 Also, it’s a great time for the Japanese people to celebrate the vivid Japanese culture, meet friends and family, and eat delicious food.

 Some of the best Countdown Parties in Japan that you must attend include: